janetjoywilson/janetjoywilson.github.io/_posts/2016-09-23-books-and-brunch.md

 ## why?

-Because I was the official guest of [Dr. Ruth Scurr](https://www.theguardian.com/profile/ruth-scurr) which meant that I sat at the Authors' Table which is better than the grown-up table at Christmas.
+Because I was the official guest of [Dr. Ruth Scurr](https://www.theguardian.com/profile/ruth-scurr) which meant that I sat at the Authors' Table which is far better than a grown-up table at Christmas.

 ## who was there?